nextcloud/documentation/developer_manual/core/translation.rst

 Reason:
 ~~~~~~~

-Translators lose the context and they have no chance to possible re-arrange words.
+Translators lose the context and they have no chance to possibly re-arrange words.

 Example:
 ~~~~~~~~